alexmorozov/blog/content/expert-content-strategy-part1.md

 <!-- PELICAN_END_SUMMARY -->

 As with every good object, a strategy needs three footholds to be stable.
-For expert content, these three pillars are:
+For expert content we create in our company, these three pillars are:

 * Demand-based content
-* Separation of responsibilities
+* Separation of responsibilities within a creation process
 * Inherent multi-channel fit

 In this guide, I'll show you, step by step, how to align your content to